-Apricot trees are wonderful fruit trees that require a bit of care to produce beautiful apricots, but they are easy to grow.
+The apricot tree requires a bit of care to produce beautiful apricots, but it’s easy to grow.

 Height – 16 to 20 feet (5 to 6 m)

 Foliage: deciduous – Flowering: March – Harvest: middle of summer

 Planting, pruning and caring for them is important.
 Each helps avoid diseases and ensures proper development for your apricot tree.

 Best is to plant your apricot tree in fall, with a distance of about 5 feet (1.5 meters) between trees if you are planting several.

 You can also plant your apricot tree in spring or summer but provide for regular watering at the beginning.